Home

 The requirements for participants to join HKIX are as follows:

-6. The connections of participants to HKIX must be 10M minimum.
+5. The connections of participants to HKIX must be 1Gbps or above

-7. The data links to HKIX and the routers located at CUHK (if necessary) MUST be provided by the participants.
+6. The data links to HKIX MUST be provided by the participants.

 Policies & Guidelines